stefanholek/setup.py/README.rst

 setup.py
 ------------------------------------------------------------------------------

-Almost empty now but still required for the develop command (pip install -e).
+Almost empty now but still needed for (at least) the develop command (pip install -e).

 .. code:: python